Introducing Custom Default Options

 Target Date Plus

-This model can substitute TIAA Traditional for bond funds, helps combat the risk of rising rates and can provide guaranteed income.1
+This model can substitute TIAA Traditional for bond funds helping combat the risk of rising rates and may provide guaranteed income.

 Target Income Models

 These models target replacing a portion of income in retirement and help manage income volatility over time.